bribes/wordle-hacks/README.md

 # Wordle Hacks
 Many hacks, exploits and cheats for the popular game Wordle.
+(Don't use this if you wanna have fun)

 ## Ways to execute the script: